 Serve and garnish - Finally, serve the pasta in plates or bowls and scrape the bottom of the pan with a spoon to collect the starchy sauce.
 Top each serving with the starchy sauce, 2 uni pieces, nori strips, and more black pepper to taste.
 Serve immediately and enjoy!

 Hint: When cooking the pasta in a large pot, remove it from the boiling water just before it is al dente.
-Once you add it to the pan with the water water, the pasta will become al dente and finish cooking while mixing with the other ingredients.
+Once you add it to the pan with the pasta water, the pasta will become al dente and finish cooking while mixing with the other ingredients.

 - Burrata - Like uni, burrata is also creamy and delicious.
 Replace uni with burrata it if you don't like the ocean flavor of uni, but still want extra creaminess in your cacio e pepe.
 See my Cacio e Pepe with Burrata recipe here.